 The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65, contains seven categories of compliance to be tested in connection with the audit of the County's financial statements: contracting and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, miscellaneous provisions, and tax increment financing.
-Our audit considered all of the listed categories, except that the testing for compliance with tax increment financing was done with the audit of the Lake County Housing and Redevelopment Authority component unit.
+Our audit considered all of the listed categories, except that we did not test for compliance with the provisions for tax increment financing because the County administers no tax increment financing districts.

-In connection with our audit, nothing came to our attention that caused us to believe that Lake County failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions, except as described in the Schedule of Findings and Questioned Costs as item 2013-001.
+In connection with our audit, nothing came to our attention that caused us to believe that Lake County failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the County's noncompliance with the above referenced provisions.